 Darren Jackson

 Darren has also scored a film starring Mickey Rourke and Frieda Pinto and had songs placed in television shows such as Num3ers and The O.C.
-He also owns his own home recording studio, Homesteader Studio, in NE Minneapolis.
+He also owns his own home recording studio, Homesteader Studio, which has been operational for over twenty years.

-Currently, Darren is a K-12 South Dakota state-certified band and choral instructor with 9 years of teaching experience.
+Darren is a K-12 Minnesota and South Dakota state-certified band and choral instructor with 14 years of teaching experience.
+He currently teaches PK-5 music at Hazel Park Preparatory Academy in Saint Paul, MN.
 He has his MA in Philosophy from Virginia Tech and is currently pursuing his Masters in Music Education at the University of Minnesota.

 Take a workshop or lessons with Darren